 List of Recalled Hernia Mesh

-The hernia mesh that were recalled includes:
+The common type of hernia mesh implants used to repair inguinal hernias that were recalled include:

 - Atrium Medical C-QUR Mesh